nickpandolfi/Cyther/README.md

     $ cytherize example_file.pyx

-And as expected, one can call `$ cytherize -h` for all the argument help they need.
+And as expected, one can call `$ cyther -h` for all the argument help they need.
 See below.

 ### A few nifty examples: